ansible/ansible/docs/docsite/rst/windows_dsc.rst

     SourceCredential_username: AdminUser
     SourceCredential_password: PasswordForAdminUser

-It is recommended to use ``no_log: true`` on the task definition in Ansible to ensure any credentials used are not stored in any log file or console output.
+..
+Note:: It is recommended to use ``no_log: true`` on the task definition in
+    Ansible to ensure any credentials used are not stored in any log file or console output.

 Simple Type Arrays
 ++++++++++++++++++